-The American fight against the influx of cocaine is seen through the eyes of a Washington official with an addicted daughter, a Mexican lawman combatting his government's corruption, and the wife of a California drug lord struggling mightily to keep her family and home intact.
+The American fight against the influx of cocaine is seen through the eyes of a Washington official with an addicted daughter, a Mexican lawman combating his government's corruption, and the wife of a California drug lord struggling to keep her family and home intact.

 (179) United 93 (Paul Greengrass, 06)

 The passengers on one of 9/11’s doomed flights bravely take matters into their own hands.